Index Card Organization System

 What makes an index card organization system work is that it relies on three strategies:

-You can accomplish the same outcome with an app like Home Routines or even ToDoist, you can get the same benefits by keeping the same information in checklist form, and you can simply add your recurring chores onto your weekly dashboard.
+You can accomplish the same outcome with an app like Home Routines or even ToDoist or Remember the Milk.
+You can get the same benefits by keeping the same information in checklist form, and you can simply add your recurring chores onto your weekly dashboard.

 Even this index card organization system will do that if you buy the book.
 They’ll tell you which chores to write on cards and what frequency to arrange them in.